Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

 each state.
 ```

+{% hint style="info" %}
+You can use [markdown](https://www.markdownguide.org/cheat-sheet) to format a tentacle documentation.
+{% endhint %}

-## Tests
+### Tests

 Tentacle should be tested.
-Tests file are usually located in the [tests]{.title-ref} folder of the tentacle package.
+Tests file are usually located in the **tests** folder of the tentacle package.

-## Installation
+## Installing and sharing tentacles

-Follow the [tentacles installation guide](../guides/customize-your-octobot.md#installing-tentacles) to install your custom tentacle package.
+Follow the [tentacles installation guide](../guides/customize-your-octobot.md#installing-tentacles) to install or share your custom tentacle package.